Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Conclusion

-\paragraph{Miter Saw Cutting Wood [LR]} The movement of the wood along the fence is controlled by the Linear interactions, while the saw's downward swinging motion to cut is controlled by the Rotational interactions.
-For example, one hand slides along the edge formed by a box on a table, simulating pushing the wood along the fence (alternatively, this can be replaced by a horizontal push gesture in mid-air).
+\paragraph{Miter Saw [LR]} The movement of the wood along the fence is controlled by Linear interactions, while the saw's downward swinging motion to cut is controlled by Rotational interactions.
+For example, one hand slides along the edge formed by a box on a table, simulating pushing the wood along the fence (alternatively, a half-fist in mid-air mimicking gripping a handle and swinging down can be used to cut the wood).
 At the end of the box, the other hand controls a stapler, with the downward movement determining the cut depth (alternatively, a half-fist in mid-air mimicking holding a handle swinging down can be used to cut the wood).
 A paper cutter can also be used, with a piece of paper representing the wood, moved horizontally along the fence, while the other hand uses the cutter's handle to cut.

-\paragraph{Manual Transmission [LN]} Using a simple 2-Speed Sliding Mesh Transmission as an example, the input shaft (left part of the upper row of shafts and gears) speed is controlled by the Nonlinear interactions, and the clutch (middle structure of the upper row) movement is controlled by the Linear interactions.
-For instance, one hand can press the lever of a spray bottle to simulate the nonlinear feeling of pressing a gas pedal, with the degree of pressing affecting the input shaft's speed (alternatively, in mid-air, bending a finger on the same hand with the thumb can control the input shaft's speed).
-The other hand performs a mid-air gesture of holding the shaft and sliding horizontally to move the clutch along the shaft.
+\paragraph{Manual Transmission [LN]} Using a simple 2-Speed Sliding Mesh Transmission as an example, the input shaft (left part of the upper row of shafts and gears) speed is controlled by Nonlinear interactions, and the clutch (middle structure of the upper row) movement is controlled by Linear interactions.
+For instance, one hand can press the lever of a spray bottle to simulate the nonlinear feeling of pressing a gas pedal, with the degree of pressing affecting the input shaft's speed (alternatively, in mid-air, bending a finger on the same hand using the thumb can control the input shaft's speed).
+The other hand performs a mid-air gesture mimicking holding the shaft and sliding horizontally to move the clutch along the shaft.
 Sliding to the left engages the output shaft (right part of the upper row) with the same speed as the input shaft (high gear, suitable for high-speed driving).
 Sliding to the right engages the counter shaft below, resulting in lower speed but higher torque for the output shaft (low gear, suitable for starting).
 This can also be achieved by sliding along the edge of a rectangular tissue box.
 Adding more Linear controls can manage more gears, such as a three-speed transmission and a reverse gear~\cite{handy_jam_organization_spinning_1936}.